CNugteren/CLBlast/README.md

 CLBlast is a modern, lightweight, performant and tunable OpenCL BLAS library written in C++11.
 It is designed to leverage the full performance potential of a wide variety of OpenCL devices from different vendors, including desktop and laptop GPUs, embedded GPUs, and other accelerators.
 CLBlast implements BLAS routines: basic linear algebra subprograms operating on vectors and matrices.

-__Note that the CLBlast library is actively being developed, and might not be mature enough for production environments__.
-This preview-version doesn't support the less commonly used routines yet: they will be added in due time.
-It also lacks extensive tuning on some common OpenCL platforms: __out-of-the-box performance on some devices might be poor__.
-See below for more details (and how to tune yourself).
+This preview-version is not yet tuned for all OpenCL devices: __out-of-the-box performance on some devices might be poor__.
+See below for a list of already tuned devices and instructions on how to tune yourself and contribute to future releases of the CLBlast library.

 Why CLBlast and not clBLAS or cuBLAS?